 With echoes of the 1996 sister trip through the Badlands still resounding in my head, it was a must-stop when husband and I drove west in June.

 The South Dakota Badlands vary from any other rock formations I’ve seen in these vast states of ours.
 They jut up from the earth like the Grand Teton in Jackson Hole, Wyoming and yet are completely unlike that sharp mountain.
-Teton springs skyward, at least from the Jackson Hole side, a rugged triangle set on a flat surface—no rolling hills leading to it— standing there proudly 7,000 feet above the valley, calling out, look at me.
+Teton springs skyward on the Jackson Hole side.
+It is a rugged triangle set on a flat surface—no rolling hills softening your approach.
+At 7,000 feet above the valley, Teton boasts, calling out, look at me.

 The Badlands are far more chaotic.